 Claimed battery life is about a year, and they use common CR2032 coin-style batteries that you may already have on hand (many bicycle lights, cyclecomputers, power meters, etc. already use this size.)

 Simply stash an AirTag on your bike in a discrete location and you've got a cheap tracker that can be followed using the mobile phone you already own.
+Check out these great ideas for hiding places, including hidden reflectors, water bottle cages, inside your fork steerer tube, and even inside a tire.

 Most importantly, an AirTag does not have GPS.
 AirTags only work when they are in range of Apple devices.
 If you drop an item with an AirTag stuck on it in the remote wilderness with no people nearby, the location feature won't work.
 Drop the same item in the parking lot of your favorite MTB trailhead, though, and it will work, because so many mobile phone users will be passing that spot, and their devices can talk to the AirTag, even though it isn't theirs.